CEQA Reform Will Help the Housing Crisis

 The main goal of these EIRs is public input.
 The public can sue if a project goes through without proper environmental research.

 However, these lawsuits could delay a project by an average of two and a half years.
 This is where the controversy comes in.

 There is a lot of debate over whether CEQA is being used to block, delay, or force out new development.
 Residents are using these environmental reviews to stop necessary development that helps aid the housing crisis.

 Costs for an EIR can range from $200,000 to millions of dollars.
+To be sure, this is complicating the homelessness crisis as well as the affordability crisis by preventing the rapid expansion of needed housing.
 As the number of individuals that are homeless grows, the time is now for policymakers to address these legal barriers to housing.